iscc/iscc-specs/docs/specification.md

 ## ISCC Metadata

 As a generic content identifier the ISCC makes minimal assumptions about metadata that must or should be supplied together with an ISCC.
-The recommended data-interchange format for ISCC metadata is [JSON](https://www.json.org/).
+The RECOMMENDED data-interchange format for ISCC metadata is [JSON](https://www.json.org/).
 We distingquish between **Basic Metadata** and **Extended Metadata**:

 ### Basic Metadata